Arnavjain2503/Stockify/README.md

 - **Loading Indicator**: Shows a loading overlay while fetching data, ensuring a smooth user experience.
 - **Maintains Previous Data**: If a wrong stock symbol is entered, the app maintains the previously fetched stock data card.
 - **Clickable URL**: Users can click on the company URL to open the official website in a browser.
-- **US Market Hours**: The app primarily works with US stock markets, so stock data is fetched during US market hours (9:30 AM to 4:00 PM EST, 7:00 PM to 1:30 AM IST for Indian investors).
 - **Bottom Navigation**: Navigation between different sections is planned for future implementation.

 ## Screenshots